Jmw150/Coq-VST-DLC/README.md

         + Sound may not automatically mean safe in this case

+-  goto statements.

+    * parses at least, does not recognize loop tactics

 -  structured switch statements (Duff's device).

     * Could be done in theory I think (without performance cost)